Marana, Arizona: Veterans Cemetery

 Marana is home to one of the four Arizona state Veterans Memorial Cemeteries.
-Since it was developed in 2016 by the Arizona Department of Veterans' Services over 2,450 burials have been undertaken.
+Since it was developed in 2016 by the Arizona Department of Veterans' Services, over 2,450 burials have been undertaken.

 Education

-Marana has a public school system consisting of 16 schools, which are coordinated by the Marana Unified School District.
-Flowing Wells Unified School District coordinates the education in the municipality's extreme southeastern section.
-Additionally, the portion of the town within Pinal County is served by Red Rock Elementary School and Santa Cruz Valley Unified High.
+The majority of the town is located within the Marana Unified School District.
+This district consists of 16 schools.

+Flowing Wells Unified School District covers the town's extreme southeastern section.
+Additionally, the portion of the town within Pinal County is served by Red Rock Elementary School District and Santa Cruz Valley Union High School District.